AaronLyons1/Project-2/README.md

 * This page has a calm and neutral colour for the background, keeping everything simple and smooth.
 * The user is immediately greeted with the task to undertake which is Choose Rock, Paper or Scissors
 * This updated version now has a fully reactive site, with increasing score boards and function run again buttons.
-* It also has interactibe links at the bottom of the page the alloes yo uto open new tabs and search.
+* It also has interactive links at the bottom of the page, that allows you to open new tabs and search.

 ![](assets/images/rps.png)